kennylomax/TutorialsAsCode/journeys/TutorialAsCode2DeployCCV2AndSpartacusToCommerceCloud/README.md

   -> JS Storefront URL
 ```

-In the following clickpaths you will find:
+For the next steps, you need access to our backoffice and Hybris Admin Console.
+So in the following clickpaths you will:
+ - identify:

-* your Backoffice Admin password,
+   - your Backoffice Admin password,
-* your Backoffice URL, which will be of the form https://backoffice.(yourCommerceCloudEnvironmentDomain)/backoffice
+   - your Backoffice URL, which will be of the form https://backoffice.(yourCommerceCloudEnvironmentDomain)/backoffice
-* your hac (hybris Administration Console) URL, which will be https://backoffice.(yourCommerceCloudEnvironmentDomain)/hac
+   - your Hybris Administration Console URL, which will be of the form https://backoffice.(yourCommerceCloudEnvironmentDomain)/hac

-and you will open:
+  - and  open:
-* your Backoffice
+    - your Backoffice and
-* your hac
+    - your Hac (Hybris Administration Console)

 ```clickpath:GetAdminPwdAndLoginToBackoffice
 https://portal.commerce.ondemand.com ->  Environments -> dev -> API -> view all -> hcs_admin -> Properties -> admin -> Copy to clipboard